Post-Laminectomy Syndrome Facts & Information

 When accurately diagnosed, most post-surgical pain can be managed effectively.
 If you are among those who continue to suffer from back and or leg pain after surgery, you know the frustration and despair this can cause.
-The pain management experts at National Spine & Pain Centers are highly skilled in determining the true source of your pain and providing the most effective non-surgical approaches available.
+Our pain management experts are highly skilled in determining the true source of your pain and providing the most effective non-surgical approaches available.

 Up to 20 percent of Americans who undergo spine surgery each year still have some degree of persistent back or leg pain afterwards.
 When spine surgery does not achieve the results desired by you and your physician, the condition is then referred to as Post-Laminectomy Syndrome.

 Why Does Post-Laminectomy Syndrome Develop?

 A variety of factors may cause Post-Laminectomy Syndrome.
 In many cases, the spinal nerve root, which has been decompressed by the surgery, simply does not fully recover from its prior trauma and continues to be a source of chronic nerve pain or sciatica.
 In other instances, the body’s way of healing includes scar formation, which can surround the nerve roots and give rise to chronic pain.
 Another relatively common occurrence is the presence of structural changes in the spine that develop above or below the site of a spinal fusion.
 Other causes include recurrent or new disc herniation, post-operative spinal or pelvic ligament instability, such as SI joint dysfunction and myofascial pain.